Explainability (XAI) techniques for Deep Learning and limitations

 November 26, 2024

-Explainable AI (XAI) is essential for bridging the gap between complex, black-box models and human understanding, building trust and enabling effective AI deployment.
-This blog explores key explainability techniques for deep learning models, the limitations of current methods, and the data-specific challenges that must be addressed to build more reliable and interpretable AI systems.
+Explainable AI (XAI) is critical for bridging the gap between complex, black-box models and human understanding, establishing trust and facilitating successful AI deployment.
+This blog discusses the salient explainability methods for XAI deep learning models, the constraints of current methods, and the data-specific challenges that need to be overcome to develop more robust and understandable AI systems.

 1. Visualization-Based Methods

-These methods aim to visually illustrate how model inputs influence outputs, helping users grasp the internal decision-making process of complex models.
+These methods try to visually illustrate how model inputs influence outputs, helping users understand the inner decision-making process of complex models.

 A. Backpropagation-Based Methods